Kazakhstan Eyes Bulgarian Refinery Purchase: Opportunity or Risk?

 April 2024 complaints from Rompetrol employees about management practices and a $270.5 million loss in 2023 further underscore these concerns.

-Whether the Burgas acquisition would strengthen Kazakhstan's energy sector or become another challenging asset in the company's portfolio remains.
+Whether the Burgas acquisition would strengthen Kazakhstan's energy sector or become another challenging asset in the company's portfolio remains to be seen.

 Original Author: Nikita Drobny